-4.1 The Cognita European Director of Education on behalf of the proprietor, will liaise with the Head and the Designated Safeguarding Person (DSP) on matters relating to the Prevent duty and will monitor and evaluate the school's compliance with this duty, primarily by way of updates from the DSP.
-The DSP has oversight of matters related to the Prevent Duty but may not be the Prevent Lead for the school.
-The proprietor will conduct an annual review of safeguarding, which includes the school's compliance with its Prevent Duty.
+4.1 The General Manager of the school Pod/ on behalf of the proprietor, will liaise with the Head, school Prevent Lead, and the Designated Safeguarding Person (DSP) on matters relating to the Prevent duty and will monitor and evaluate the school's compliance with this duty, primarily by way of updates from the DSP/Prevent Lead.
+The DSP has oversight of matters related to the Prevent Duty but does not have to be the Prevent Lead for the school; the Prevent Lead should be a full-time member of senior management where operationally possible The proprietor will conduct an annual independent review of safeguarding, which includes the school's compliance with its Prevent Duty.